vmware-archive/node-examples/book-service/README.md

 ### Start a Cluster

-There are shell scripts in the `book-service/scripts` directory.
+There are scripts in the `book-service/scripts` directory.
 The `startGemFire` script starts up two locators and two cache servers.
 The locators allow clients to find the cache servers.
 To simplify local development,